 1. Convenience Stores

 Many people don’t think about the mark-up they pay for convenience store items.
+Such as the popular cat drinking fountains.
 Here’s a hint: it’s huge.
 This is because these stores don’t purchase food in the large quantities that a grocery store does and also because they make you pay more for the convenience they provide.
 So, unless it’s an emergency situation, avoid shopping at convenience stores.
 The premium you pay for convenience is not worth the assumed convenience you get.
 For example, a Coke at a convenience store might cost you a dollar, while you can go to the grocery store and buy a 12 pack for $4.
 If you tend to pull over for a drink, buy a 12-pack and keep it in your car.
 If you visit convenience stores often, the annual savings of cutting out these visits can be tremendous.

 2. Cell Phone Plans